farhad-miah/REST-API/README.md

-A REST API I created for the Tri Wizard Cup
+A REST API created for the Tri Wizard Cup
 -----------------------------------------------------------------------------------

 It uses the repository pattern to separate the logic which retrieves the sata from the database from the rest of the application.